-(i) With regard to article 11 (1) (i) of the Takeover Law, the Board of Directors is endowed with wideranging powers to exercise all administrative tasks in the interest of the Company including the establishment of an Advisory Board, an Audit Committee, a Risk Committee, a Remuneration Committee and a Nomination Committee.
-Further details on the powers of the Board are described on pages 1, 9 and 10 of this annual report.
+(h) With regard to article 11 (1) (i) of the Takeover Law, the Board of Directors is endowed with wideranging powers to exercise all administrative tasks in the interest of the Company including the establishment of an Advisory Board, an Audit Committee, a Risk Committee, a Remuneration Committee and a Nomination Committee.
+Further details on the powers of the Board are described on pages 1 and 7-9 of this annual report.